Temporal Lobe Epilepsy: Impact And Management Of Epileptic Psychosis

 Recovering from psychosis can be challenging

 • Insomnia: One of the markers of epileptic psychosis can be the inability to fall and stay asleep (insomnia).
-In individuals with a history of PIP, doctors and mental health providers may prescribe antipsychotics or seizure control medication at the onset of insomnia.
+In individuals with a history of epileptic psychosis, doctors and mental health providers may prescribe antipsychotics or seizure control medication at the onset of insomnia.

 • Delusions: As with other forms of psychosis, individuals with epileptic seizures and postictal psychosis may experience delusions.
-These can be defined as false beliefs that aren’t based in reality, such as believing that a person is out to get you, even with evidence to the contrary.
+Delusions are false beliefs that aren’t based in reality, such as believing that a person is out to get you, even with evidence to the contrary.

-• Hallucinations: Individuals with PIP may see, hear, taste, feel, or smell nonexistent stimuli.
-These hallucinations can be unnerving and usually seem real to the person experiencing them.
+• Hallucinations: Individuals with epileptic psychosis may see, hear, taste, feel, or smell nonexistent stimuli.
+Hallucinations may seem real to the person experiencing them.

-• Agitation: Some who experience epileptic psychosis may be easily agitated or irritated.
+• Agitation: Some people who experience epileptic psychosis may be easily agitated or irritated.

-The underlying cause and largest risk factor for epileptic psychosis may be the presence of seizures or epilepsy in general.
-The abnormal electrical activity during a seizure may disrupt normal brain function, leading to psychosis in some individuals.
-Other risk factors may include the following:
+The underlying cause and largest risk factor for epileptic psychosis may be the presence of seizures or epilepsy.
+Abnormal electrical activity during a seizure may disrupt normal brain function, leading to psychosis in some individuals.
+Other risk factors may include:

 Getty/AnnaStills

-Risk factors for developing postictal psychosis may also include a history of psychiatric disorders, such as schizophrenia or bipolar disorder, as well as a history of traumatic brain injury.
+Risk factors for developing epileptic psychosis may also include a history of psychiatric disorders, such as schizophrenia or bipolar disorder, as well as a history of traumatic brain injury.

-The risk may also be higher in individuals with poorly controlled epilepsy or those with a history of frequent or severe seizures.
+The risk of experiencing epileptic psychosis may also be higher in individuals with poorly controlled epilepsy or those with a history of frequent or severe seizures.
 This could be due, in part, to the increased rate of brain damage for individuals with severe or frequent seizures.

 Impacts of epileptic psychosis